NatanProtector/accompanying-friend-final-project/react-native-app/README.md

 2. Choose your preferred method to run the app:
    - **Virtual Mobile Device**:
-     If you have an emulator (like Android Studio or Xcode Simulator) open, the app will load automatically on the device.
+     If you have an emulator (like Android Studio or Xcode Simulator) open, press `a` to load the app automatically on the device.
    - **Physical Device**:
      Scan the QR code using the Expo Go app (available on iOS and Android) to open the app.
    - **Web Browser**: